auctumnus/hanas/README.md

 - and [Kratos][kratos].

 The frontend is _technically_ optional, but in practice you'll want to run a frontend of some sort.
-The announcements and events servers are
+The announcements and events servers are entirely optional, but can provide a better experience for the frontend.

 #### Database